Improve Your Credit Score

 When you invest your money, it makes more money with no effort from you.
 When you invest, you are growing your wealth for the future.
 If you want to retire one day, you have to invest.
 The easiest way to invest is to let a company like Betterment or Vanguard do it for you.
 You transfer money to them from your checking or savings account, and they do the rest.

-This option isn’t available to you if you only deal in cash.
+These options aren’t available to you if you only pay in cash.

 Debit vs. Credit: What's your preference?